-And then…roast ’em!!!
+Finally, let’s talk about how to cook Brussels sprouts!
 I usually place my baking sheet on the middle-top shelf of the oven, and roast the sprouts until the bottoms and tops are a bit browned and all of those loose leaves are nice and crispy.
 Mmmm.
 That said, be sure to keep an eye on your sprouts during roasting, since different sized sprouts will cook slower or faster, and different ovens may cook differently as well.

 Once the Brussels sprouts are roasted and golden and ready to go, remove the pan from the oven and give ’em a taste.
 If they need extra salt and/or pepper, sprinkle a little extra on top.
 (Or bonus — try sprinkling on smoked salt instead.
 So delicious!)